 - High risk of disputes over management, profit-sharing, and other such issues.

-Professional Employer Organisation (PEO) ServicesAnother unconventional way to avoid the hassles relating to JVs in China and still have complete authority and efficiency is to opt for PEO services.
-Entering a new market can be costly and time-consuming for a small business.
-A PEO provides a cheaper option to hire employees in China and start operations without setting up a legal entity.
-A PEO takes care of the hiring and employee management needs of a business for its global expansion.
-It works as an employment partner and takes over the responsibilities relating to recruitment, payroll, and employee benefits.
 Using a PEO, a foreign company can shift its burden of employment management in China while it takes care of its business operations.
 A PEO also provides its clients with a team of local experts who can help them with their legal and taxation compliance.
-With a PEO like New Horizons Global Partners, a company can also form its contractual relationships with its employees as per the Chinese laws.
-In summary, the functions of a PEO are:
+With a PEO like Horizons, a company can also form its contractual relationships with its employees as per the Chinese laws.

 - Employee onboarding